 2002 - 2007 Subaru WRX (1st Generation)

-To coincide with the global second-generation Impreza line, the WRX arrived for 2002 for the first time in the U.S. It came as either a four-door sedan or a five-door wagon.
+To coincide with the global second-generation Impreza line, the WRX arrived for the 2002 model year for the first time in the US.
+It came as either a four-door sedan or a five-door wagon.

 Both versions received a 2.0-liter turbocharged four-cylinder engine with 227 horsepower, all-wheel-drive, and a five-speed manual.
 In addition, a four-speed automatic was an option.
 Apart from some minor modifications, such as a hood scoop, it looked a lot like a standard Impreza inside and out and shared most of the interior.

 In 2004, the Japanese automaker slightly altered the front exterior styling, taking out the "bugeye" look for what became known as the "blobeye."
 The higher-performance Subaru Impreza WRX STI joined the line with 300 horsepower and a six-speed manual, some styling and other modifications that included a large rear spoiler, and only available as a sedan.